-The main contributions of this paper are to find the evidences of the liquidity constraint's effect on capital and GDP to support the theoretical model of Kiyotaki & Moore (2019) to some degree and in the meantime, find a new factor to explain the divergence of cross-country economic development.
+The main contributions of this paper are to find evidences of the liquidity constraint's effect on capital and GDP to support the theoretical model of Kiyotaki & Moore (2019) to some degree and in the meantime, find a new factor to explain the divergence of cross-country economic development.

-In Section 2, we provide a theoretic model with liquidity constraint.
-Econometric model and data are described in Section 3 as well as empirical results and discussion , and in Section 4 we do some robustness checks.
+In Section 2, we provide a theoretic model with liquidity constraints, based on which we build our econometric model.
+In Section 3, empirical results and discussions are presented , and in Section 4 we do some robustness checks.
 Summarization and conclusions are contained in Section 5.